Streamlining Hydrant Inspections and Maintenance with ArcGIS and Maximo

 - Manageability.
 Using Nash put all the business logic in one manageable tool, rather than having the logic scattered throughout an enterprise web of apps.
 And because the workflow logic isn’t scripted, it’s easy for business process owners to configure.
 Users can copy existing flows and modify them to support other processes.
 Nash effectively allows the creation of business process templates that can be used over and over, saving dozens of hours of programming time.

-The success of the hydrant inspection project has spurred follow-on process improvements for other groups within the Water Authority, including the valve exercising program, which is now adopting a similar process using Collector for ArcGIS and ActiveG Nash, and this team is seeing similarly positive results.
+The success of the hydrant inspection project has spurred follow-on process improvements for other groups within the Water Authority, including the valve exercising program, which is now adopting a similar process using ArcGIS Collector and ActiveG Nash, and this team is seeing similarly positive results.

 AFR loves the simplicity of the new mobile inspection web map, and our maintenance planners love the integration with Maximo.